LittleD3092/My-Vault/JS Basics/Javascript.md

 myName = 8;
 ```

-You can declare local variable by using `let`:
+You can declare block scope variable by using `let`:

 ```js
 let ourName = "NYCU";
 ```

-To declare a constant variable, use `const`:
+To declare a constant variable (it is block scope), use `const`:

 ```js
 const PI = 3.14;